 Given the consumer mindset and the state of the industry at the moment, how well does a brand fare in the eyes of the customer when it announces it’s decision to go cruelty free?
 The answer is obvious, however, it is important to note that fur-free cannot translate into faux fur.
 At any given point in time, faux fur equals nothing but plastic, which essentially goes against everything that the notion of going fur-free stands for.

 What then, does this mean for the consumer?
 As with everything else, the choice lies with them.
 It is imperative to understand here that while going fur-free is great, it does not do the environment any good if you choose to use faux fur in lieu.
-Ultimately, until sustainably manufactured and fully decomposable fur is available to a wider range of consumers, it is important that consumers inculcate the practice of being mindful about their choices, and make an informed decision about what they purchase, whether real of faux.
+Ultimately, until sustainably manufactured and fully decomposable fur is available to a wider range of consumers, it is important that consumers inculcate the practice of being mindful about their choices.
+They need to make an informed decision about what they purchase, whether real of faux.

 While it is crucial for brands to quickly catch up to the changing mindset of the environmentally conscious and ethically inclined consumer (a demographic that is fast growing in itself), it is even more important to look for alternatives that do good like the concept of Kobe as introduced by Stella McCartney.